 This post may contain affiliate links meaning that when clicked on, I may receive a small commission at no cost to you.
 It's a great way to support bloggers and content creators, but if you'd like to know more, you can search "affiliate disclosure" in the search box to learn more.

-The fall season is in the air, and with a new season comes a new wave of fall festivals that we Illinoians (and visitors) get to enjoy and experience!
+The fall season is in the air, and with a new season comes a new wave of fall festivals in Illinois that we Illinoians (and visitors) get to enjoy and experience!

-Now if you’re like me, then you know that there are tons of fall festivals and harvest activities around Illinois (in and out of the city) but sometimes you just don’t know where to start, or which ones may catch your eye best (like, is it worth driving the extra hour or so to some of the ones on these lists?).
+Now if you’re like me, then you know that there are tons of fall festivals in Illinois and harvest activities (in and out of the city) but sometimes you just don’t know where to start, or which ones may catch your eye best (like, is it worth driving the extra hour or so to some of the ones on these lists?).

-Well, not to worry because in this post, I am going to share some of the most fun, fall lover favorites, and beautiful fall activities and harvest festivals to visit in Illinois!
+Well, not to worry because in this post, I am going to share some of the most fun, fall lover favorites, and beautiful harvest activities and fall festivals in Illinois to enjoy!

-Let’s get to the fall festivals of the season in Illinois!
+Let’s get to the list of fall festivals in Illinois that you must visit!

 Like it?
 Pin it!